 - Special promotional discounts designed to attract new customers.

-The size of these rate discounts can differ from lender to lender, if discounts are offered at all.
-But if you can find and stack multiple rate discounts together, you may be able to amplify your savings.
+The size of these rate discounts can differ from lender to lender, and some don’t offer discounts.
+But if you can stack multiple rate discounts together, you may be able to amplify your savings.

 The bottom line

-Securing a lower interest rate on a loan might not seem all that important in the abstract.
-Yet before you commit to an education loan that could easily take several decades to pay off, it’s critical to make sure that you’re securing the best deal available.
-Even a marginally better interest rate could add up to a significant savings over the life of your loan — perhaps even thousands of dollars.
+Securing a low interest student loan might not seem important when you’re still in school.
+But before you commit to a student loan that could take several decades to pay off, it’s crucial to make sure that you’re securing the best deal available.
+Even a marginally better interest rate could add up to significant savings over the life of your loan.